tsileo/blobstash/docs/lua.md

 // Return the server unix timestamp unix() -> number

+// Generate a random hexadecimal ID with the current timestamp as first 4 bytes,
+// this means keys will be sorted by creation date automatically if sorted lexicographically hexid() -> string

 // Compute the Blake2B hash for the given string blake2b(string) -> string